Requesting an Academic Accommodation

 Sometimes, a student will come to the CTLE to use our test-taking facility which provides reduced distractions and caters to taking extended time to finish.
+To request to take an exam in the CTLE, students need to access accommodate and follow the steps available in this document.
 Other times, students find that making arrangements with the professor to meet their accommodation needs.

 All accommodations decisions will be reached through an interactive process between the ADA committee, University of Scranton professionals, and the student.

 Accommodations related to note-taking are available for students and suited to their specific needs.
 There are many ways to accommodate this process, including but not limited to: